QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/2/d/d.md

  initialquestions:
  -   What is the value of digitizing documents?
  -   What makes transcribing audio / video recordings from interactions with research subjects challenging?
- -   Do I have to translate my transcripts?
+ -   Do you have to translate your transcripts?
 ---

 {% include _learningobjectivesandquestions.html %}